RuanKiu/Metronote/README.md

 # Mirconome
-Digital metronome made in 2020 as part of RuanKiu's 'music tools' series
+Digital metronome made in 2020 as part of YottaYocta's 'music tools' series